 Many lawyers view the prospect of BD training the way a six-year-old views the prospect of attending First Grade.
 It's scary and uncomfortable.
 “I don’t want to go around and meet new kids.
 I want to hang out with the kids I know.”

 Everyone likes attention, interest, and encouragement.
-When it comes to BD, lawyers aren’t getting any.
+When it comes to BD, too few lawyers are getting any.